projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 # Enforce resources quota and limits
-With help of Capsule, Bill, the cluster admin, can set and enforce resources quota and limits for the Alice's tenant
+With help of Capsule, Bill and the cluster admin can set and enforce resources quota and limits for the Alice's tenant

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1